AmberC0209/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_classification.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are measured on the [UWaveGestureLibrary](https://paddlets.bj.bcebos.com/classification/UWaveGestureLibrary_TEST.csv) dataset.
+<b>Note: The above accuracy metrics are measured on the [UWaveGestureLibrary](https://paddlets.bj.bcebos.com/classification/UWaveGestureLibrary_TEST.csv) dataset.
 All model GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>